<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Business Cycle Dating

 U.S. recessions and expansions are officially measured and declared by the Business Cycle Dating Committee of the National Bureau of Economic Research (NBER), a private nonpartisan organization that began dating business cycles in 1929.
 The committee, which was formed in 1978, includes eight economists who specialize in macroeconomic and business cycle research.
-As a Garrett Motion employee looking to allocate assets into the market, understanding the metrics for recessions and expansions is of utmost importance.
+Understanding the metrics for recessions and expansions is important context for employees and retirees evaluating their financial plans.

 The NBER defines a recession as 'a significant decline in economic activity that is spread across the economy and lasts more than a few months.'
 The committee looks at the big picture and makes exceptions as appropriate.
 For example, the economic decline of March and April 2020 was so extreme that it was declared a recession even though it lasted only two months.
 4

-As a Garrett Motion employee, it is important to understand that to determine peaks and troughs of economic activity, the committee studies a range of monthly economic data, with special emphasis on six indicators: personal income, consumer spending, wholesale-retail sales, industrial production, and two measures of employment.
-Because official data is typically reported with a delay of a month or two — and patterns may be clear only in hindsight — it generally takes some time before the committee can identify a peak or trough.
-Some short recessions (including the 2020 downturn) were over by the time they were officially announced.5 This information is useful for Garrett Motion employees making investment decisions as it enlightens the concept of market timing and break down how information is circulated.
+To determine peaks and troughs of economic activity, the NBER committee studies a range of monthly economic data, with special emphasis on six indicators: personal income, consumer spending, wholesale-retail sales, industrial production, and two measures of employment.
+Because official data is typically reported with a delay of a month or two -- and patterns may be clear only in hindsight -- it generally takes some time before the committee can identify a peak or trough.
+Some short recessions (including the 2020 downturn) were over by the time they were officially announced.

-Negative GDP Growth
+Slowing GDP Growth

 Featured Video